The name of the organisation shall be the Socialist Alliance, herein after referred to as “the Alliance”.

 6. National conference

-6.4 All present financial members aged 26 years and under shall meet at least once during a national conference to discuss campaigns and issues involving/of concern to youth and to elect a national leadership of Resistance: Young Socialist Alliance if required at that time.
-The size of this leadership body should to be determined by that meeting.
+6.5 All present financial members aged 26 years and under shall meet during National Conference to elect a national leadership of Resistance: Young Socialist Alliance in accordance with Section 5.

 • National Convener(s)